 We get it, we should all be reading more – whether that’s keeping up to date with the latest must-read biographies or simply switching out bedtime Instagram scrolling for actual paper page-turning.

-But for many of us, finding the motivation to make the move away from Netflix originals and towards literature can be tricky – which is where book clubs come it.
-As well as the pressure to reach the back cover by a deadline, there’s also the added social aspect that brings two-dimensional tales to life.
+But for many of us, finding the motivation to make the move away from Netflix originals and towards literature can be tricky – which is where book clubs come in.
+As well as the pressure to reach the back cover by a deadline, there’s also the added social aspect.

-Yet, while our intentions start well with a time-and-place style book club, our lifestyle doesn’t always match up; this is where the celebrity book club comes in.
-Revealing titles and opening discussions online, the likes of Oprah Winfrey, Emma Watson and Sarah Jessica Parker are all encouraging you to pick up a book.
+Yet, while our intentions start well with a time-and-place style book club, our lifestyle doesn’t always match up; now this is where celebrity book clubs come in.
+Revealing titles and inviting discussions online, the likes of Oprah Winfrey, Emma Watson and Sarah Jessica Parker are all encouraging you to pick up a book along with them.
 Here are the ones to follow now.

 She’s not Hermione Granger anymore, but that doesn’t mean it’s now easy to find Emma Watson without a book nearby.
 The 29-year-old actor turned model turned activist recommends intersectional feminist reads through her online book club, Our Shared Shelf, bi-monthly.
 Titles include Butterfly by Yusra Mardini and Pachinko by Min Jin Lee.